 The really good hiking starts at Lillian Lake – though on the way up there are some good peek a boo views.
 You must climb 183 metres to reach the Galatea Lakes, but the fantastic views certainly will keep you moving.
 For people who have more juice in their legs there is the option to hike up to Guinn Pass.

-The hike is closed on an annual basis from May 1 until late June.
+Annual closure: The hike is closed every year from May 1 until late June.

 Round trip distance: 17 km (10.5 miles) to upper Galatea Lake overlook